 Do you do anything besides read?

 While I have fully embraced the book life, it’s definitely not all I do.
-I’m a stay-at-home mom of four kids, though I guess I’m actually a work-at-home mom since I blog during the day while my kids are at school/napping.
+I’m a stay-at-home mom of four young children, though I guess I’m actually a work-at-home mom now.

 When I’m not reading or blogging, I’m generally spending time with my family or doing something active.
-I like to bike, hike, ski and play soccer.
-I’ve been trying to workout most days and I would love to eventually get more into rock climbing.
+I like to bike, hike, ski, paddleboard, and play soccer.
+I try to workout most days and I would love to eventually get more into rock climbing.
 Also, I love to travel and have set a goal of visiting all 50 states and as many national parks as I can manage.